learn-co-curriculum/dsc-sparkcontext/README.md

 ## `SparkContext()`

 In order to use Spark and its API we will need to use a **SparkContext**.
-SparkContext is the entry point to any spark functionality.
+SparkContext is how we are able to control what is happening in the Spark program from python.
 When we run any Spark application, a driver program starts, which has the main function and your SparkContext gets initiated here.
 The driver program then runs the operations inside the executors on worker nodes as shown above.

-SparkContext uses Py4J to launch a JVM and creates a JavaSparkContext.
-By default, PySpark has SparkContext available as ‘sc’, so creating a new SparkContext won't work.
+SparkContext uses Py4J to create a bridge between python and java, the language spark is built with.
+Even though all the code we'll be executing is in python, java is the code being executed underneath the hood in a JavaSparkConext.
+You'll see in error messages that they will frequently contain errors related specifically to Java.

 *Py4j provides a bridge between python and Java.
 [Click here](https://www.py4j.org/) to see more details on this.
 Here is a visual representation of how SparkContext functions found in the [Apache documentation](https://cwiki.apache.org/confluence/display/SPARK/PySpark+Internals)*

 ![](spark_context.png)

-Spark applications driver program launches various parallel operations on executor Java Virtual Machines (JVMs) running either in a cluster or locally on the same machine as shown above.
+Spark applications driver program launches parallel operations on executor Java Virtual Machines (JVMs).
+This can occur either locally on a single machine using multiple cores to create parallel processing or across a cluster of computers that are controlled by a master computer.
 When running locally, "PySparkShell" is the driver program.
-In all cases, this driver program contains the main loop for the program and creates distributed datasets on the cluster, then applies operations (transformations & actions) to those datasets.
+The driver program contains the key instructions for the program and it determines how to best distribute datasets across the cluster and apply operations to those datasets.

 The key takeaways for SparkContext are listed below: